Support

 How do I know if Assembly is right for me and my child?

-As we do not see your child and work with them directly, we cannot provide the necessary support for children requiring intervention for self-harm, suicidal behaviour or thoughts, eating disorders, psychosis, severe depression or other serious mental health conditions.
+As we do not see your child and work with them directly, we cannot provide the timely and appropriate support for children requiring intervention for self-harm, suicidal behaviour or thoughts, eating disorders, psychosis, severe depression or other serious mental health conditions.
 In short, we are not an alternative to CAMHS

 A child with complex needs, such as self harm or a combination of school-related learning, behavioural and emotional needs, requires a comprehensive approach which usually involves multi-agency multi-disciplinary assessments and support.
 The school SENCO and the GP are usually involved in setting this up.
 Once the right support for the child is in place, Assembly would be able to support parents.
 For example, Assembly may be appropriate once you and the school have a plan in place to help your child return to school or the distress triggering the self harm is being addressed through appropriate therapy.